pdemeulenaer/my-ds-documentation/docs/documentation/Azure.rst

 See also https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect for a in-depth documentation

+Good example of use of databricks-connect with pyspark UDF: https://medium.com/swlh/productionizing-a-spark-job-with-databricks-notebook-dd950a242c7d

 Before installing databricks-connect, we need to uninstall pyspark, since they might conflict:

 $ pip uninstall pyspark